 Skills developed: Color familiarization through touch and vision

-25. Family Photo Time
+25. Family photo time

 You will need: Family photo album

 How to: Sit with your baby and open the family album.
 Point your finger at each individual in the photographs and ask him who that person is.
 He will definitely recognize his parents, but this is the right time to acquaint him with other relatives.
-Every time you point at someone in the picture, say the relationship, and make your toddler repeat it.
+Every time you point at someone in the picture, mention the relationship, and make your toddler repeat it.

 Skills developed: Visual memory reinforcement, Face recognition

-Those were some amazing games and activities for 18-month old baby to nurture his sensory, cognitive and physical development.
+Those were some amazing games and activities for an 18-month old baby to nurture his sensory, cognitive and physical development.
 But to make them interesting, you need to know the trade secrets.

 5 Basic Tips For Parents Of 18-Month-Olds